meedokzy/elementalism-demo/README.md

 All the files are part of the repository, but these are all just memories that will never be used again in the future (remember that).

 Open the branch to see some versions.
+The corrupted version has not been found, for now or ever.